Off the Hook

 WHEN SCOTT NEXT looked up from Moby Dick because Herman Melville was getting bogged down in a supplemental lecture on the history of chowders (Is there a more peculiar classic in all of English literature?), his bus was turning off the highway and heading into London’s centre along streets and avenues that he knew so well, now awash in the glow of street lights.
 He snapped the book shut and stowed it away in his rucksack, then switched off the overhead lamp so that he could properly drink in the passing scene.
 It was funny – perhaps even a little pathetic - how compelling he always found the approach to home, even if he’d only been gone for a day.

-His sentimental reverie came to a sudden close as the bus swung around the back of the station and pulled into the number three bay . . . and there was Marie . . . rising from a small bench and snugging her cardigan together for warmth, stepping toward the door of the bus as it came to an air-gushing stop.
+His sentimental reverie came to a sudden close as the bus swung around the back of the station and pulled into the number three bay . . . and there was Marie . . . rising from a small bench and snugging her cardigan together for warmth, stepping toward the door of the bus as it came to an air-gushing stop and the driver snapped on the interior lights.
 Tears immediately filled Scott’s eyes.
 Partly it was terror and dread but mostly it was astonishment.
 Why had he never told her she was beautiful?
 Why had he never really seen it before?
 Was it because in his total surprise that she was here at all, he was seeing her for the first time as her own person and not as a necessary adjunct to the fulfillment of his desires?

 Amazingly, she didn’t look angry or accusatory.
-As hard as it was to believe, there was an apparent serenity to her expression as Marie scanned the half dozen passengers rising to their feet when the driver snapped on the interior lights; gathering up their gear and making their way to the stairs at the front of the bus.
+As hard as it was to believe, there was an apparent serenity to her expression as Marie scanned the half dozen passengers rising to their feet and gathering their gear as they made their way to the stairs at the front of the bus.
 She gave a little wave, a subtle rippling of her fingers, as Scott started down those stairs, then urged him with a nod of the head to step aside with her and allow other folks to come through.

 “I know you probably don’t want this,” she explained, “but there’s some things I really need to say.
 Will you come inside and have a coffee with me?”

 “Sure,” Scott said, inexplicably unconcerned that in agreeing to this, he was totally violating the whole purpose of his long exile in the tobacco fields.
-Something about her seemed so transformed that he didn’t believe that distance needed to be maintained.
+Something about her seemed so transformed that he couldn’t believe that distance needed to be maintained any longer.

 “There’s a counter where you can get stuff,” she said, leading the way inside.
 “The man said they’ll be open until ten so we’ve got a little time.”